robcodehub/fullstack-recipe-clone-public/README.md

   - [ ] chefScore - defaults to 0, integer
   - [ ] imageUrl - with a default value
 - [ ] Recipes can be associated with at most one user, users can have many recipes.
-- [ ] There are two methods on the users model that allows us to increase and decrease the user's chefScore
+- [ ] write a method which syncs your database and seeds your data.

 - [ ] Write a route to serve up all recipes
 - [ ] Write a route to serve up all users